 IMPORTANT: Online application forms will be available at least two months prior to application deadlines.
 For detailed awards description, download the UNIQUE AWARDS CRITERIA document.

-- Brenda Strathern "Late Bloomers" Writing Prize - DEADLINE: EXTENDED TO May 15, midnight
+- Brenda Strathern "Late Bloomers" Writing Prize - DEADLINE: March 15, midnight

 must be a continuing resident of Calgary and area (at date of application lived